UB-Mannheim/malibu/INSTALL.md

 2. Download [jQuery 2.1.1](https://code.jquery.com/jquery-2.1.1.min.js) into `isbn` directory
 3. Copy `isbn/conf.example.php` to`isbn/conf.php` and costumize the values
 4. Copy `isbn/paketinfo.example.js` to `isbn/paketinfo.js` and costumize the values

+Moroever, for the BNB data you have to run the script `getBNBData.sh`, which we included as a cronjob, which runs every Saturday, at 10 am (010**6).

 ## Configurations for code development